-The figure below includes four additional sites that the City monitors at feed locations from Metro Vancouver (20th/Sutherland, Westmoreland), and the District of North Vancouver (29th Regent, 29th/Lonsdale).
+The City monitors four additional locations at feed locations from Metro Vancouver (20th/Sutherland, Westmoreland), and the District of North Vancouver (29th Regent, 29th/Lonsdale).
 These sites are not part of the standard reporting requirements, but rather reflect the concentration of chlorine of water entering the distribution system.

-A total of six samples immediately downstream of the Metro Vancouver feed at Lynn Valley Road (20th/Sutherland) were below 0.2 mg/L and the average concentration of chlorine in 2020 at that site was about 50% of what was delivered at the other monitored source locations.
+One sample immediately downstream of the Metro Vancouver feed at Lynn Valley Road (20th/Sutherland) was below 0.2 mg/L and the average concentration of chlorine in 2022 at that site was significantly lower then what was delivered at the other monitored source locations.